-Computerized Maintenance Management Software (CMMS) systems have revolutionized the day to day operations of companies spanning a wide range of industry sectors including manufacturing, healthcare, hospitality, retail, etc. CMMSs are sophisticated and robust facilities management software systems that track work orders, quickly generate accurate reports, and instantly determine which of a business’ assets require preventive maintenance.
+Computerized Maintenance Management Software (CMMS) systems have revolutionized the day to day operations of companies spanning a wide range of industry sectors including manufacturing, healthcare, hospitality, retail, etc. CMMSs are sophisticated and robust facilities management software systems that track work orders, quickly generate accurate reports, and instantly determine which of a business’ assets require preventative maintenance software.
 The growing shift toward these systems rests in their ability to automate business operations, reduce production downtime and increase the longevity of equipment.
 With fully functional management systems, companies can realize an increase in their return on investment (ROI).

 One of the most critical aspects of successful CMMS implementation is ensuring that all data entered are both complete and accurate.
 Since computer programs are unable to discriminate between good and bad data (or identify the sources of missing data), the individuals in charge of setting up their company’s management system are responsible for ensuring that the system will do what it is designed to do.
 The following are five simple ways to ensure that all company equipment and assets will find their way into the management software program.

 Each company is unique and so are its equipment and assets.
 When deciding which items to inventory, it is important to consider a company’s needs and priorities.
 For example, production machinery and parts are essential for manufacturing operations, and mechanical, electrical and plumbing equipment are critical for office buildings and large facilities.
 Desks, tables, computers and AV equipment are essential to schools and universities.
 Beyond determining the essential equipment to inventory, decisions regarding secondary assets also need to be considered.
 These may include vehicles as well as stock goods such office supplies, cleaning supplies, tools, etc.